OkinawaOpenLaboratory/fiware-meteoroid-demo/README.md

-# FIWARE Orion × OpenWhisk
+# FIWARE Meteoroid Demo

-This is experiment repository to connect FIWARE Orion and OpenWhisk action.
+We demonstrated concept of Meteoroid

-## Why connection FIWARE Orion and OpenWhisk action
+## Why integration FIWARE Orion and OpenWhisk

 When using FIWARE Orion, notification destination business logic may be required.
 We plan to make it easy to register business logic using a combination of FIWARE Orion and FaaS (Function as a Service).